About Me

 Solo Travel

 Most of the time I travel solo, and tend to stay solo during my trips.
-Although I’ll sometimes join a group tour, as it might be the only way for me to see certain places.
-I’ve done this in the USA (21 days) and also in Africa (40 days), and loved both experiances!
+Although I’ll sometimes join a group tour, for one reason or another.
+They have their drawbacks, but I love the social aspect of them!

 2017